mint-choc-chip-skyblade/sshd-rando/data/differences_between_hdr_and_sdr.md

 * Song hints will hint items in the entire Silent Realm beyond the trial gate instead of just the trial's reward check
 * Several small event cutscenes have been removed (e.g. pushing logs, freeing ropes)
+* You can save the four Kikwis for the `Faron Woods - Kikwi Elder Reward` check in any order
 * You must climb onto Bucha's back to get the `Faron Woods - Kikwi Elder Reward` check
 * The Groosenator is always available in the Sealed Grounds Spiral
 * You can call Fi while on fire